ewowi/StarDocs/docs/about/MoonModules.md

 ## Introduction

 MoonModules is a collective of light artist, hardware- and software developers.
+We love creating DIY lighting solutions based on microcontrollers, mainly ESP32.
+Our work can be found on GitHub and we use mainly Discord for communications.
+We develop our products for a large community of light enthousiasts and make products we show to the world, e.g. on art-exhibitions, in venues, or at festivals.

+Our work is open source, so everybody can see what we do and can use it, also commercially.
+The only thing we ask is you make references to the products you use, and whatever you do with it, is also open source.
+For this reason we use GPL-V3 and EUPL-v3 licenses for our products.

+## History

-It's been founded in 2021 by Ewowi and Harry Baas who at the time developed audio and 2D functionality and effects for the [Atuline WLED fork](https://github.com/atuline/WLED).
+MoonModules has been founded in 2021 by Ewowi and Harry Baas who at the time developed audio and 2D functionality and effects for the [Atuline WLED fork](https://github.com/atuline/WLED).
 Effects like Akemi, Game of Live and GEQ where developed during this time as well as developing showcases for multiple layered effects.

 Since then we have worked on the first release of [Aircoookie WLED 0.14](https://github.com/Aircoookie/WLED/releases/tag/v0.14.0-b1) which introduced Sound Reactive and 2D support as created in the Atuline fork.
 At this time SoftHack007 joined.
 We also supported subsequent releases, which we do sence then.